naturalis/sdmdl/data/gis/layers/non-scaled/README.md

-#non-scaled layer folder.
+# non-scaled folder.

-Any layers that do not need to be scaled (values already normalized) can be drag and dropped into this folder.
+Any raster layers (with the .tif file extension) that do not need to be scaled (categorical values or values that are already normalized) can be dragged and dropped into this folder.